eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcetapproval.md

 2. A losing candidate was ranked over the winner by a majority (This occurs in RCV elections, like Alaska 2022, but even in non-Approval Condorcet methods as well, in the case of a cycle)
 3. The winner was ranked last by more voters than a loser

 I make no claims that the above types of claims hold water or are meaningful metrics by which to measure a winner.
-But if the data is available, then voters will comb through it and see if they can make such claims.
-If they can, then they will.
-This damages the legitimacy of the winner, and thus the legitimacy of the government.

-The above three criticisms can *never* be made against an Approval winner, because the winner is always the candidate with the most approvals, and thus the candidate who is ranked above more voters than any other candidate.
-Approval gives full legitimacy to the winner in every possible case, unless you explicitly make assumptions about voter intent that were not expressed in the ballots.
-Polls are not sufficient for this, as Dewey can tell you after his loss to Truman.
-We can only use the actual ballot data given by the actual voters.
+But if the data is available, then such claims will be made.
+This damages the legitimacy of the winner, and thus the legitimacy of the Democratic process.
+No such criticisms can *ever* be made against an Approval winner, unless you explicitly make assumptions about voter intent that were not expressed in the ballots.

 ## But wait, there's more